DFabric/DPlatform-Shell/README.md

  - [Taiga-LetsChat](https://github.com/taigaio/taiga-contrib-letschat) - Taiga contrib plugin for Let's Chat integration
  - [Wekan](https://wekan.io/) - Collaborative Trello-like kanban board application - Deployed thanks to https://github.com/anselal/wekan
  - [Wide](https://wide.b3log.org/) - Web-based IDE for Teams using Go(lang)
+ - [(WordPress) Calypso](https://developer.wordpress.com/calypso/) - A single interface built for reading, writing, and managing all of your WordPress sites in one place

 ## Install
 Clone the DPlatform git project, and then run it: